 Worcester investments is a family owned real estate asset manager located in Kansas City MO.
 The firm acquires, manages, and develops primarily multi-family real estate in the greater Kansas City area.
-Worcester owns and operates over $200mm of real estate which includes 3200 + apartment units.
+Worcester owns and operates over $250 MM of assets under management which includes 2,800 apartment units.

-Worcester Investments employs 130+ people and has collaborated with 75+ partners who have invested over $45+ million.
-The firm is led by co-founders Paul and Joel Worcester.
+Worcester Investments employs over 80 people and has collaborated with 100+ partners who have invested over over $100 million.

 Worcester Investments’ strategy is to create value utilizing two primary approaches.
 First, Worcester will acquire underperforming multi-family communities and improve the financial performance of each property by leveraging the in-house property management and construction teams.
 Secondly, the firm will develop and manage new communities in strategic Kansas City area markets where there is opportunity for compelling investment returns.